On Symmetric Positive Definite Preconditioners for Multiple Saddle-Point Systems: Conclusion

 \section{Conclusion}

 We proposed a symmetric positive definite preconditioner for block tridiagonal multiple saddle-point systems, such that the preconditioned matrix has only two distinct eigenvalues when the preconditioner is applied exactly, independently of the number of matrix blocks.
-In the setting where the final Schur complement is the most difficult to cheaply and accurately approximate, which often arises in practice, the approach outlined here can offer an advantage over the widely-used block diagonal preconditioner.
+In the setting where the final Schur complement is the most difficult to cheaply and accurately approximate, which often arises in practice, the approach outlined here can offer a significant advantage over the widely-used block diagonal preconditioner.
+Valuable future work would include the analysis of the preconditioner when individual blocks are approximated, for different values of $k$, and implementation of the solver for different physical applications.